rafaelrinaldi/malaco/README.md

 # Contributing

 Please, feel free to contribute with anything.
 Bug reports, ideas and pull requests are welcome.
-For pull requests, just make sure you create a separate branch.
+For pull requests, just make sure you create a separate branch before submiting.

-I'm usually online so also be free to get in touch via [Twitter](http://twitter.com/rafaelrinaldi) and [Skype](skype:rafaelrinaldi).

 # Setup